The Doward: Wyastone Leys

 Wyastone Leys, formerly Lays House, is located at the southwestern corner of The Doward.
 The original house, The Leys, was built in 1795 by S. O. Attley of London.
 It was purchased around 1820 by Richard Blakemore who bought the Hadnock estate on the other side of the River Wye, demolished Hadnock House, and used the materials to rebuild and extend the Leys, between 1821 and 1838.
 The house was rebuilt in 1861 for John Bannerman of Manchester, by William Burn.
 In the woodland of Little Doward Hill above the house, the Forestry Commission planted, in 1953, a pattern of trees with contrasting foliage in the shape of the letters ER, to mark the Coronation of Queen Elizabeth II.

 Other

 The Doward also contains several cottages.
 The camp has traces of three circular terraces winding in a snail mount.
 The Vikings once escaped via the precipice near the camp.
 Vaga Cottage is also of note and was home to the local reverend in the early 19th century.
 Other cottages include Beech Cottage, Leaping Stocks House, Lilac Cottage, and Highland Cottage near Symonds Yat.
-In the north of the Doward the small Biblins Suspension Bridge footbridge crosses the Wye to the Forestry Commission Biblins Youth Campsite.
+In the north of the Doward the small Biblins Bridge footbridge crosses the Wye to the Forestry Commission Biblins Youth Campsite.